US self-storage market, mapped

 Who is the largest self-storage company in the US?

-How concentrated is the self-storage market?
+How concentrated is the US self-storage market?

 Can I filter by state, metro, or facility type?

-How is this list refreshed?
+How is the list refreshed?

 When is this dataset the wrong fit?